Calvinbullock/_myHome/README.md

 My [script](./shScripts/neovim.sh), to build nvim from source.

+## Tmux
+My tmux config is simple and light with vim like binds.

+shmux - a session script by [typecrafts](https://github.com/typecraft-dev/shmux).
+I have my own ordinal version [here](./shScripts/tmux-start.sh), but shmux is much more complete and usable.

 ## zshrc
 A minimal zsh set up.
 - vi mode enabled, with bar vs block cursor for insert vs normal modes